Web archiving

-Web archiving is the process of collecting portions of the World Wide Web to ensure the information is preserved in an archive for future researchers, historians, and the public.
-Web archivists typically employ web crawlers for automated capture due to the massive size and amount of information on the Web.
-The largest web archiving organization based on a bulk crawling approach is the Wayback Machine, which strives to maintain an archive of the entire Web.
+Web archiving is the process of collecting, preserving, and providing access to material from the World Wide Web.
+The aim is to ensure that information is preserved in an archival format for research and the public.
+The process of platformizing archives, digitizing historical records via interfaces patterned on social media platforms, can reshape collective memory by privileging content that aligns with social-media logic such as popularity, connectivity, and programmability.

+Web archivists typically employ automated web crawlers to capturing the massive amount of information on the Web.
+A widely known web archive service is the Wayback Machine, run by the Internet Archive.

 The growing portion of human culture created and recorded on the web makes it inevitable that more and more libraries and archives will have to face the challenges of web archiving.
-National libraries, national archives and various consortia of organizations are also involved in archiving culturally important Web content.
+National libraries, national archives, and various consortia of organizations are also involved in archiving Web content to prevent its loss.

-Commercial web archiving software and services are also available to organizations who need to archive their own web content for corporate heritage, regulatory, or legal purposes.
+Commercial web archiving software and services are also available to organizations that need to archive their own web content for corporate heritage, regulatory, or legal purposes.

 History and development

-While curation and organization of the web has been prevalent since the mid- to late-1990s, one of the first large-scale web archiving project was the Internet Archive, a non-profit organization created by Brewster Kahle in 1996.
+While curation and organization of the web has been prevalent since the mid- to late-1990s, one of the first large-scale web archiving projects was the Internet Archive, a non-profit organization created by Brewster Kahle in 1996.
 The Internet Archive released its own search engine for viewing archived web content, the Wayback Machine, in 2001.
 As of 2018, the Internet Archive was home to 40 petabytes of data.
-The Internet Archive also developed many of its own tools for collecting and storing its data, including PetaBox for storing the large amounts of data efficiently and safely, and Heritrix, a web crawler developed in conjunction with the Nordic national libraries.
+The Internet Archive also developed many of its own tools for collecting and storing its data, including PetaBox for storing large amounts of data efficiently and safely, and Heritrix, a web crawler developed in conjunction with the Nordic national libraries.
 Other projects launched around the same time included a web archiving project by the National Library of Canada, Australia's Pandora, Tasmanian web archives and Sweden's Kulturarw3.